UF Alum creates brighter future for minority businesses

 "The injustice that people are going through is ridiculous.
 The only way you can bring about effective change is that you hit someone in their pocket, not just their mouth.
 It's not just burning a building down.
 You knock that door down and you walk in with a plan.
 And then you implement that plan.
 And that's what MBListings is trying to make a difference and do.
 Trying to make a positive change."

-Check out the website here
+Check out the website